-The solution will arrive with Delta Premium on their Airbus A350.
-When the new twin-engine widebody begins international service in 2017, it will feature a separate premium economy class, an entirely new cabin class, with enhanced in-flight standards over coach.
+The solution arrived with Delta Premium on their Airbus A350.
+When the new twin-engine widebody began international service in 2017.
+It features a separate premium economy class, an entirely new cabin class, with enhanced in-flight standards over coach.

-Last year, American Airlines became the first of the “Big Three” US carriers to launch an AA premium economy service and will launch the product later this year.
+American Airlines became the first of the “Big Three” US carriers to launch an AA premium economy service.

-The new Delta Air Lines premium economy cabin class will soon be rolled out onto the carrier’s international B777 fleet, as well as its A330-200s and B767-400s.
+The new Delta Air Lines premium economy cabin class has been rolled out onto the carrier’s international B777 fleet, as well as its A330-200s and B767-400s.